 Overall we were extremely pleased with the results but there are some important limitations to be made aware of.
 The removal of the 6 adapter limit DisplayLink feature and is still in early testing.
 Users may see slow enumeration of attached adapters beyond the previous 6 adapter limit.
 Our 14 monitor setup took 15 minutes on each restart to bring all the monitors up, but was reasonably snappy after that.
 In our video we focused on mainly static content on each monitor.
 Full-screen video playback on multiple screens will start bogging down your system.

 On our computer equipped with a Core i3 3217U with Intel HD Graphics 4000 we capped out at about 10 simultaneous HD YouTube videos though playback was well under 15 FPS.
 Expect to be able to play around 2 to 3 HD videos smoothly with near 100% CPU load.
 Anything more and the frame rate drops significantly.
 This is mainly due to the limitation of the entry level Intel Core i3 processor in the Intel NUC computer we used.
-Surprisingly USB 2.0 did not seem to be the main limiting factor.
+Surprisingly having only USB 2.0 on this system did not seem to be the main limiting factor.

 Have any questions?
 We’ll be happy to help.
 Feel free to post below.
 Thanks for going out of your way for Plugable products!